fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `path` (String) Field usage depends on `service` value:
 	- Service `jira`: A URL subdirectory where the Jira instance is working.
 - `pattern` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+All files in your search path matching this regular expression will be synced.
+This parameter is optional.
 	- Service `azure_blob_storage`: All files in your search path matching this regular expression will be synced.
 	- Service `box`: All files in your search path matching this regular expression will be synced.
 	- Service `dropbox`: All files in your search path matching this regular expression will be synced.